 You can offer comp time instead of overtime pay to your employees if:

 - You are managing a public sector organization

 - You are in a state that allows comp time for private sector businesses not covered by the FLSA and you comply with all prerequisites for its use

 Even if your employees prefer and ask for comp time instead of overtime pay, you are not legally allowed to provide them with it in situations different than the ones listed above.

 Handling payroll for your team can be a daunting task, and properly using overtime pay and comp time make it an even more challenging one.
-Luckily, Hourly, a time tracking and payroll platform, can help.
+Luckily, Hourly, a workers' comp, payroll and time tracking platform, can help.

 Besides its time tracking solution, Hourly also provides you with great tools for handling payroll and workers’ comp.
-You can see a full overview of hours worked by each employee and the salary that is due to them so you can successfully run your business.
+You can see a full overview of hours worked by each employee and the salary that is due to them.

 Hourly also syncs your payroll data directly to your workers’ comp policy so you only pay exactly what you owe on your premiums, not an estimate.
 Its goal is lower audit risk, faster payroll runs, and better claims and safety services for small businesses everywhere.
 Hourly is a licensed insurance agent with products underwritten by various insurance companies.